 Teen Productivity Tips

-There are so many YouTube videos and blog posts about productivity!
+There are many YouTube videos and blog posts about productivity!
 Search for terms like batching, block scheduling, and productivity tips.
 You may want to watch them together or have your teen do this in a central location such as the kitchen table, since teens can be tempted to click on other videos while on YouTube (and that wouldn’t be productive at all!).

 Talk about what tips they want to incorporate into their schoolwork time.
-Have them make out a list of the ideas they want to try and create a plan.
+Have them make a list of the ideas they want to try and create a plan.
 Be sure to check in with them to see how it’s going!

 Be Intentional About Teaching Life Skills To Your Teens

 Don’t let the word easy fool you.
 Easy doesn’t mean you won’t need to be intentional about teaching life skills to your teens.
-What it does mean is that you can teach these skills in a way that directly relates to their lives right now with you right alongside them.
+What it does mean is that you can teach these skills in a way that directly relates to their lives right now, with you right alongside them.
 The resources are readily available and often free, and the concepts aren’t difficult to learn.
 They only require some planning and effort on your part and your high schoolers.

 We know having teens can seem overwhelming!
-But I assure you mom, you CAN do this!
+But I assure you Mom, you CAN do this!

-If you are looking for some help homeschooling your teen and incorporating life skills we’ve got you covered!
+If you are looking for some help homeschooling your teen and incorporating life skills, we’ve got you covered!

 Discover The High School Course of Study & Planning Workbook!
 It will simplify the process for you and your high schoolers!
 And you can get all of the details here!